Best VR headset in 2024: my top picks for stunning virtual reality experiences

 One of the greatest strengths of Meta's VR headset is how simple it is to set up, as there's no need to fiddle with base stations, and it only takes a couple of steps on the headset and app to get it up and running.
 You won't be using it all day long, though, as the Quest 3 only runs for around two hours, in wireless gaming and streaming video content.
 It takes roughly the same amount of time to fully recharge, but you can use the headset while it's charging via a USB cable.

-While we don't have much faith in Mark Zuckerberg's dream of the metaverse, we really like the Quest 3 for PC VR gaming.
-It is a lot more expensive than its predecessor (even the cheapest 128 GB version will set you back $500/£480/AU$700) but it's ultimately well worth the money.
+Despite the controversies and eventual death of Mark Zuckerberg's metaverse, we really like the Quest 3 for PC VR gaming.
+It is a lot more expensive than its predecessor (even the cheapest 128 GB version will set you back $500/£480/AU$700) but it's ultimately the best overall VR headset money can buy.

 Read our full Meta Quest 3 review.